Birdinc/birdchat-android/README.md

 # birdchat-android
 A test Android-Firebase chat app.

+Download your own version of this app.

-Download and run on your own Android device using Android Studios.
+Build and run on your own Android device using Android Studios.